Skip to content

 Reviewer system prompt

-Path to the system prompt used when the reviewer bot runs the agent.
-Defaults to prompts/reviewer_prompt.md.
+System prompt used when the reviewer agent runs.
+Defaults to the bundled prompts/reviewer_prompt.md.

 Coding guidelines